 11. Akita x Shar Pei Mix

-The Shar Pei Akita mix is absolutely adorable.
-While they can be more reserved around strangers, the Shar Pei Akita mix loves to play with his favorite humans.
+Like many of the dogs listed here, Shar Pei Akita mixes are absolutely adorable!
+While they can be reserved around strangers, these pupperinos often love to play with their favorite humans.

 12. Akita x Border Collie Mix